-The Master Programme in Russian and Eurasian Studies offers a unique opportunity to study Russia and the post-Soviet region while learning Russian through intensive language courses.
-The programme has an international profile and prepares you for a career as an analyst in the private and public sectors, in Sweden and abroad.
-The degree also qualifies for applying for doctoral studies in the Humanities or Social Sciences.
+The Master's Programme in Russian and Eurasian Studies offers a unique opportunity to study Russia and the post-Soviet space while learning the Russian language.
+This top-notch international multidisciplinary programme prepares you for a variety of careers both in Sweden and abroad, including analyst, civil servant, researcher, and policy consultant.
+The degree also qualifies you for doctoral studies in humanities and the social sciences.

 Why this programme?

-Semester four is devoted to writing the Master's thesis (30 credits).
+This semester is devoted to your degree thesis (30 credits).

 Courses within the programme